smithy-lang/smithy/designs/mixins.md

 ## Proposal

-This proposal introduces *mixins* to reduce the amount of repetition in structures and unions, reduce copy/paste errors, and provide the ability to define reusable partial structures and unions.
+This proposal introduces *mixins* to reduce the amount of repetition in shapes, reduce copy/paste errors, and provide the ability to define reusable partial shapes.

 ### Goals